SLKone/SLKone.github.io/_articles/Finance-Does-Not-Need-Better-AI-Prompts-It-Needs-Better-Controls.md

 - Did it find evidence for the explanations, or did it simply invent plausible reasons?

 **If you cannot answer those questions, you do not have an analysis.
 You have a convincing draft.**

+The prompt is only the visible tip.
+Beneath it sit the decision being supported, the context the tool needs, the sources it may use, the checks it must pass, and the person accountable for the result.

 That distinction matters because language models are unusually good at sounding finished.
 A missing input does not always produce a visible blank.
 An unsupported conclusion does not arrive highlighted in red.
 The tool will often try to complete the assignment with whatever context it has.